Heather Croall: Adelaide Fringe

-In February 2015 Croall left Doc/Fest to become CEO and festival director of the Adelaide Fringe, with her contract extended to 2020 after two successful festivals.
-Her contract was extended again to 2024.
+In February 2015, Croall left Doc/Fest to become CEO and festival director of the Adelaide Fringe, with her contract extended to 2020 after two successful festivals.
+Her contract was extended again to 2024 and to 2026.

+Croall has taken Adelaide Fringe ticket sales from 500,000 to 1 million a year.
+She has spearheaded the philanthropic arm at Adelaide Fringe, setting up the Donor Circle and other donation avenues and fundraising which has led to $1million per year in grants being dispersed to artists.
+Croall has grown the marketplace outcomes at Adelaide Fringe 10fold in her time at the organisation.

 In August 2016, under Croall's leadership, the Adelaide Fringe began an official partnership with the Edinburgh Fringe Festival.